safepeek/safepeek/README.md

 Coming Soon

 ## Security and Privacy
 SafePeek is committed to user safety and privacy.
-URLs are processed securely (when opted in) to ensure privacy and compliance with data protection regulations.
+URLs are processed securely to ensure privacy and compliance with data protection regulations.

 ## License
 This project is licensed under the [MIT License](LICENSE).